 Living in a foreign country isn’t all roses, it comes with many positive and negative experiences too.
-It isn’t for everyone, but if you’re wondering whether to move abroad, just think how you’ll know it is or it isn’t for you if you never try it.
+It isn’t for everyone, but if you’re wondering whether to move abroad, just think about how you’ll know it is or it isn’t for you if you have never tried it.

-I know how it feels seeing others having a great time abroad.
+I know how it feels to see others having a great time abroad.
 But like with everything, people mostly show the good things and, of course, everyone has a different experience.

 This is the main reason why you should experience living in a foreign country on your own and not by other people’s stories.

 Personally, it’s one experience that will teach you many things and it will make you grow, but before you grow, you sometimes need to go through less pleasant situations, you need to step out of your comfort zone.